Commands

 import-off-products

 Imports and updates products from the Open Food Facts database.
 You can select whether to use a local file with the full database dump, the daily delta updates or use a mongo database, see the help for more information.
+Note that this command is not intended to be used on a regular basis in local installations, in order to not put too much load on the Open Food Facts servers.
+To keep your database up-to-date, you can use the sync-ingredients-bulk management command (see below).

 Management commands